Better Bunching, Nicer Notching: Identification

 \section{Identification}

-The general solution to Problem \ref{eq:util_saez} with multiple kinks and notches in Section \ref{sec:app:general_prob_sol} of the supplement brings new insights to the identification of the elasticity, when compared to the particular solution in the case of one kink or notch.
-First, in a budget set with multiple kinks but no notches, the general solution is simply a combination of solutions local to each kink.
-The bunching intervals of consecutive kinks do not overlap (Equation \ref{eq:gen-sol}).
-As a result, inference methods for the elasticity that are valid in the case of one kink may still be used locally to each kink.

-Second, a notch at $k$ creates an empty interval in the support of the distribution of $y$ right after $k$.
-Such an empty interval may or may not contain the next tax change point $k'>k$, depending on the value of $\eps$.
-For example, eligibility for Medicaid benefits in the United States creates a sizeable notch that may overshadow the next tax change in the budget set of some individuals.
-In this case, inference methods that focus on kinks without accounting for other notches may produce misleading conclusions about the elasticity.
-Of course, both of these insights change if the model allows the elasticity to vary with ability.

-The rest of this section investigates identification with one notch or one kink.
+This section investigates identification with one notch or one kink.
 We show that identification is possible with one notch without any restriction on the distribution of $n^*$.
-On the other hand, the identification in case of a kink is impossible, unless the researcher imposes restrictions on the distribution of $n^*$.
+On the other hand, identification in case of a kink is impossible, unless the researcher imposes restrictions on the distribution of $n^*$.
+The general solution to Problem \ref{eq:util_saez} with multiple kinks and notches is found in Section \ref{sec:app:general_prob_sol} of the supplement.
+That section discusses interesting insights to the identification of the elasticity that arise in that context.